 What makes Bagan so remarkable is that there is always a temple in viewing distance.
 Everywhere you look there is always a temple somewhere.

 [A cluster of small temples]

 Within the historical area there a number of towns, with New Bagan, Naung U, and Old Bagan having accommodation available.
 Most of the budget places are around Naung U, which is where the bus from Yangon terminates.
 I got the bus from Yangon at 5pm which arrived at the ridiculous hour of 3am.

 [Entrance to Shwe Zigon Zedi at Naung U]

 There is not much to do in these towns, which is just as well as it took a few days of solid cycling to see the highlights.
 The roads between the main towns are paved and flat, but between the towns and into the plains many of the roads are dirt (and sometimes sand), which was test on my fitness.

 In and around the temples

-With so many temples scatttered everywhere it wouldn’t be possible to visit all of them.
-So upon passing each one I would ask myself if I should stop and have a look or keep cycling along?
+With so many temples scattered everywhere it wouldn’t be possible to visit all of them.
+Upon passing each one I would ask myself if I should stop and have a look or keep cycling along?
 Many of the temples are still used as a place of worship, even some that look like nothing more than a ruin.